pawelgrzybek/pawelgrzybek.com/content/posts/2025-05-30-split-keyboard/index.md

 ## Day 4

 Today I noticed that for the last two decades I have developed a very strong muscle memory for using the wrong index fingers to type the characters "b" and "y".
 Also, hitting "c" and "p" on the new ortholinear layout is a little bit awkward for now.
 Trying a split keyboard and putting a physical barrier between the buttons and the hands that they should be pressed with made me realise that.
 I’m generally happy with the layout I came up with a few days ago, but I added some missing things like brackets and media control.

+## Day 6

+Some folks use the space in between for a mouse.
+I much prefer to use it for my coffee.
+Split keyboard reviewers do not mention this feature enough.

+!!!
+IMAGE OF A CUP OF COFFEE IN THE MIDDLE OF A KEYBOARD GOES HERE !!!